Quick Take

 Sea basses are saltwater fish and can be found around the world in tropical and temperate oceans and seas.
 Their locations include the Atlantic coast, the Pacific coast, the Mediterranean Sea, and even the Black Sea.
 Some sea basses have been known to enter freshwater at times.

-A lot of the sea basses inhabit coral reefs, shelves, and rocky zones.
-They can be found living in depths from shallow to over 656 feet deep into the ocean.
+Many sea basses inhabit coral reefs, shelves, and rocky zones.
+They can be found living in depths from shallow to over 656 feet deep in the ocean.

 Evolution and History